spkrninv/jamalprofile/README.md

 # jamalprofile
-My Name Is : Jamal
+My Name Is : SP